 - 3. This criterion only applies in relation to staff, whether teaching or non-teaching, with a permanent contract to work predominantly at the School (not Trust employees in the REAch2 cluster or central teams).
 The application of this criterion will be subject to confirmation by an independent Trust non-executive that, on the evidence available, the member of staff has been recruited to fill a post where there is a demonstrable skills shortage.
 Staff must contact the School Headteacher when applying for a place under this criterion.
 The Headteacher will provide a letter to the Trust and Local Authority Admissions Team confirming the staff members' permanent employment.
 For the purposes of this criterion, 'children of School staff' is taken to include a son, daughter or step-son/daughter, or child who is adopted or fostered or for whom a special guardianship order is in place, in all cases providing they are living at the same address as the parent who is employed at the School - 4.
-"Distance" is defined/measured by using the local authority's computerised measuring system, which measures the precise distance (to three decimal points) in a straight line from the pupil's main home to the designated main school entrance nominated by the school [for Aerodrome, this is the school gate on either Goodwin Road or in Violet Lane, whichever is the shortest].
-For shared properties, e.g. flats, the geographical references will determine the start point within the property boundaries to be used for distance calculation purposes.
-The use of the geographic information system (GIS) ensures that all applications are measured by the same method.
+"Distance" is measured in a straight line, or as the crow flies.
+Home to school distances are measured by the Council's GIS system using the intersection of the geographical grid co-ordinates (known as eastings and northings) supplied by the National Land and Property Gazetteer (NLPG), or equivalent database, for the home address and for the nearest school entrance approved by the Governors as an official entrance, the measurement will be taken from the intersection of the NLPG co-ordinates of the home address to the nearest official school entrance.
+The system measures in miles and is accurate to three decimal points.
+The home address will be taken as the child's home address on 15th January 2025, unless there is a qualifying change of address by 12 February 2025.